billsix/cprogrammingbook/doc/00-Preface.rst

 language—it also allows systems programmers to address machine words, manipulate bits and get close to the underlying hardware if they want to.
-That combination of features is very desirable in the competitive PC software markeplace and an increasing number of software developers have made C their primary language as a result.
+That combination of features is very desirable in the competitive PC software marketplace and an increasing number of software developers have made C their primary language as a result.